kern3020/bcbio-nextgen/docs/contents/parallel.rst

 SGE supports special parameters passed using resources to help handle the heterogeneity of possible setups.
 Specify the `SGE parallel environment`_ to use for submitting multicore jobs with ``-r pename=your_pe``.
-Since this setup is system specific it is hard to write general code for find a suitable environment.
+Since this setup is system specific it is hard to write general code to find a suitable environment.
 Specifically, when there are multiple usable parallel environments, it will select the first one which may not be correct.
 Manually specifying it with a ``pename=`` flag to resources will ensure correct selection of the right